 virtual.ip.prefix property in the cluster properties file.

-bind.address) is assigned to a node, the operating system can choose the source address used when contacting the database.
-Be sure that you modify the
+bind.address is assigned to a node, the operating system can choose the source address used when contacting the database.
+Be sure to modify the

 pg_hba.conf file on all monitored databases to allow contact from all addresses within your replication scenario.